Get exclusive member benefits & effect social change. Join Today

-An MRI scan can look for tumors, growths, or any other masses in the area of the femoral nerve, which could cause compression on the nerve.
+An MRI scan can look for tumors, growths, or any other masses in the area of the femoral nerve that could cause compression on the nerve.
 MRI scans use radio waves and magnets to produce a detailed image of the part of your body that is being scanned.

-A CT scan, using cross-sectional x-rays, can also look for vascular or bone growths.
+A CT scan can also look for vascular or bone growths.

 You might need to use an orthopedic device, such as a brace, to assist you with walking.
 Usually, a knee brace is helpful in preventing knee buckling.

 Depending on how severe the nerve damage is and how much trouble you’re having moving around, you might also need occupational therapy.
 This type of therapy helps you learn to do regular tasks like bathing and other self-care activities.
 These are called “activities of daily living.”
 Your doctor might also recommend vocational counseling if your condition forces you to find another line of work.

 Your doctor might recommend surgery if you have a growth blocking your femoral nerve.
 Removing the growth will relieve the pressure on your nerve.